 - Make it easy for customers to share her products on social media.

 We want a professional looking website, that customers feel secure and confident to use, at the same time we do not want to look corporate or stuffy, we want it to look fresh, unique & personable.

 We began with the logo design, and I’d like to show Lauren’s mock-up of the branding here:

-Click each small image below to see the Cloth-ears site before Lauren worked her magic on it.
+Click the image below to see the Cloth-ears site before Lauren worked her magic on it.